- Home

 Ramdev Jayanti: Also known as Rama Deva Jayanti, this day celebrates the birth of the sage and saint Ramdev Pir.
 He is venerated as a folk deity in parts of India and is believed to possess miraculous powers.

-Indra Jatra: Another significant festival in Nepal, Indra Jatra is dedicated to Lord Indra, the god of rain.
-The Kumari, the living goddess, is paraded through the streets, and there are various traditional dances and performances.
+Indra Jatra: A significant festival in Sikkim, Indra Jatra is dedicated to Lord Indra, the god of rain.
+There are various traditional dances and performances to mark the occasion.

 Goa: The beaches in Goa are world-famous, and the weather in September is perfect for swimming, sunbathing, and water sports.
 There are also many parties and festivals happening in Goa during this time of year.